Coronavirus: More than one lakh samples tested every day, says ICMR

 With nearly 9,000 fresh cases, India’s coronavirus cases cross 2 lakh-mark; death toll at 5,815

-She also said "Instead of the use of "community transmission", we need to understand the extent of the spread of the disease.
+She also said, "Instead of the use of "community transmission", we need to understand the extent of the spread of the disease.
 We are far from the peak.
 Our measures to curtail the disease are effective.
 India has been very good in the reduction in mortality."